cantorandball/inployment/README.md

     docker-machine ip default
  - You can then connect to the Django site on dockermachineip:8000

-TO SET UP DJANGO: (You don't need to do this if there's already an 'Inplyoment project in this folder - primarily here for future reference)
+TO SET UP DJANGO: (You don't need to do this if there's already an 'Inployment' project in this folder - primarily here for future reference)
  - Change the postgres settings (User and password) in docker-compose.yml.
  - In the same file, if you like, you can also change the app name from app1
  - Create the django project: